 Borinda papyrifera CS 1046

-Quickly forms a large non-running clump of closely spaced, blue/grey culms of 5m. or considerably more and a diameter of about 3cm.
+Quickly forms a large non-running clump of closely spaced, blue/grey culms of 5m. or considerably more with a diameter of about 3cm.and quite large leaves.

 Great potential for ornamental use as a dramatic specimen plant or screen due to the intense colouration of its younger canes.